UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yzhzyyy/README.md

 <img src="./images/Metro.jpg" width = "70%" height = "70%"/><br>

 ### Step 3:
-Install the `Expo Go` app on your mobile phone.<br> For iOS, you can open your camera and scan the QR code to enter, and for Android, you can scan the QR code with the Expo Go app.
+Download the `Expo Go` app on your mobile phone.<br> For iOS, you can open your camera and scan the QR code to enter, and for Android, you can scan the QR code with the Expo Go app.

 ## 2. Project Files Overview
 <img src="./images/catalog.jpg" width="15%" height = "15%"/><br>